 Medical faculty seeking promotion must demonstrate an academic approach to medical practice.
 They must also involve themselves in scholarly work, some of which will be directly associated with their medical practices.
 Together, these two aspects of academic medicine are evaluated under Category 5 of the standards, the Practice of Professional Skills.

 Category 5.1a is used to evaluate the academic aspects of your clinical practice.
-When you refer to Table E in the standards, you will see that there are certain records that you need to supply yourself, and there is information required from your department head.
+When you refer to Table K in the standards, you will see that there are certain records that you need to supply yourself, and there is information required from your department head.

 Your department head will solicit 3 confidential letters of recommendation from local colleagues with whom you work, asking for their opinions regarding the extent to which your practice is evidence-based, consistent with current guidelines, academically grounded, focused on improvement, collegial and professional.
 You can refer to the specific parameters identified in the first column of Table E for more information.

-Category 5.2a is specifically designed to evaluate the extent to which your clinical practice is of an academic sort, as evidenced by a variety of academic parameters including both traditional research requirements and other scholarly requirements identifiable associated with the practice of academic medicine.
+Category 5.2a is specifically designed to evaluate the extent to which your clinical practice is of an academic sort, as evidenced by a variety of academic parameters including both traditional research requirements and other scholarly requirements associated with the practice of academic medicine.
 This section of the standards seeks to acknowledge and reward certain types of scholarly work that would not necessarily characterize the routine, everyday practice of medicine, while encouraging more progressive and inclusive scholarly work not necessarily encompassed by traditional understandings of original research followed by publication.
 Detailed lists of required scholarly activities are outline for each rank in Table F of the standards.

 It is important to note that the first column of Table F describes scholarly activity requirements that would be expected from any medical faculty appointee at the Assistant Professor rank, even those not currently seeking promotion.
-In other words, at the time of periodic academic review, medical faculty at the Assistant Professor rank should be expected to demonstrate their involvement in the activities listed for Level 1, simply on the basis of holding an ongoing faculty appointment.
+In other words, at the time of periodic academic review, medical faculty at the Assistant Professor rank should be expected to demonstrate at least some involvement in the activities listed for Level 1, simply on the basis of holding an ongoing faculty appointment.